People v. Murray: October 19–20, 2011: Days 13 and 14

 Question: "Each one of these seventeen egregious violations is individually likely or expected to result in injury or death to Michael Jackson?"
 Response: "Yes."

 Shafer showed simulations of propofol and lorazepam on his computer models.

 (i) If the drugs were bolus pushed:

 He stated that the drugs administered (as described in Murray's interview statement) could not have produced the femoral blood levels at autopsy.
 He also testified that Jackson repeatedly self-administrating the drugs would not have caused the femoral blood levels found at autopsy.

 (ii) If the drugs were IV administered:

-Administration by continued IV infusion would cause the femoral blood levels found at autopsy very quickly after the drip was started.
+Administration by continued IV infusion would produce the femoral blood levels found at autopsy very shortly after initiation of the drip.
 After the patient stops breathing, the heart would still be beating so the IV would continue.
 This scenario would result in the blood levels at autopsy.
 According to Shafer: "That's what I think happened, based on all the evidence."

 Shafer demonstrated the set-up of an IV infusion of propofol.
 The IV line for propofol would need an air vent to allow air into the bottle and an infusion pump to control the dose.
 Without a pump, it is very hard to control the dose.
 He testified that he had never seen anything like the cut bag set-up and had never seen anyone do it.

 Walgren asked Shafer a number of questions regarding his testimony over the last few days: